adsonsz/poisson-solver/README.md

-# poisson-solver
+# Small Solvers.

-Many different ways of solving poisson equation.
-This repo is intended to test different algorithms for solving it.
+This is a repository intended to test different algorithms for solving equations.
+Each file is supposed to be self contained, and may be compiled independently.
+For now anyway...